by K.M. Richards

 As 1971 drew to a close, the FCC denied Reade's petition for reconsideration of his transmitter site move from West Orange.
-That was apparently enough to make him decide to finally get out of television shortly thereafter, and sold the WWRO permit to Blonder-Tongue in 1972 for $252,099 with the FCC adding a condition that 3½ weekly hours of programming had to be live and local, in prime-time.
+That was apparently enough to make him decide to finally get out of the television business, and in July 1972 he sold the WWRO permit to Blonder-Tongue for $252,099 with the FCC adding a condition that 3½ weekly hours of programming had to be live and local, in prime-time.
 Reade lost money on the deal; Broadcasting reported that he had spent $375,000 since the demise of WRTV in fighting the legal battles over the CP.
 Blonder-Tongue changed the call letters to WBTB-TV by year's end and Walter Reade died in a skiing accident near St. Moritz less than one year after the sale.

 When WBTB-TV went on the air September 29, 1974, the schedule was typical for a low-budget UHF of the day: Dobie Gillis, The Bob Cummings Show, Voyage To The Bottom Of The Sea, travelogues such as Adventures In Paradise and country music shows from the likes of Porter Wagoner, old movies (one night's prime-time offering was the chestnut Ma and Pa Kettle Go to Town from 1950), and New Jersey-centric news programming.
 Blonder-Tongue intended to trade on its "BTVision" technology to go into the subscription pay-TV business -- and had authorization to do so -- but channel 68 instead went dark on December 27 after only 90 days on the air.

-The station resumed operation September 28, 1975 -- the day before what would have been their one-year anniversary if they hadn't gone dark -- with a format of business news, ethnic programming, paid religious broadcasts, and The Uncle Floyd Show.
+WBTB resumed operation September 28, 1975 -- the day before what would have been their one-year anniversary if they hadn't gone dark -- with a format of business news, ethnic programming, paid religious broadcasts, and The Uncle Floyd Show.
 On March 1, 1977, it finally began scrambled pay-TV operation from 8:00pm to 2:00am in a partnership with Wometco Enterprises (yes, the same company whose president, Mitchell Wolfson, had inspired Walter Reade to get into television some 25 years before).
 Channel 68 changed call letters to WTVG that September and then, after the pay service was rebranded Wometco Home Theatre, to WWHT in August 1979.
 It later carried DirecTV for about a year, beginning in 1984, followed by a brief period as a music video programming outlet as "U-68" (and, finally, a move of the transmitter to the Empire State Building) before being sold to Home Shopping Network in 1986.
 The HSN-owned stations were sold as a group to Univision in 2002, and channel 68 became one of the original Telefutura network (now UniMás) affiliates as WFUT.

-POSTSCRIPT: In an ironic twist, in June 1970 -- one year after Reade lost his battle over the channel 58 CP the allocation was moved to New Brunswick NJ as non-commercial educational (replacing channel 19, which was reassigned to land mobile use).
+POSTSCRIPT: In an ironic twist, in June 1970 -- one year after Reade lost his battle over the channel 58 CP -- the allocation was moved to New Brunswick NJ as non-commercial educational (replacing channel 19, which was reassigned to land mobile use).
 That station signed on June 5, 1973 as WNJB, part of the New Jersey Network (now NJTV).
 With the digital transition, WNJB now transmits on RF channel 8 ... the channel Reade had proposed to move WRTV to in 1955.
 (Clarke Ingram)

 Site concept © Clarke Ingram.
 Site design by K.M.
 Richards.